Here’s how a large fancy color rough stone cracked during polishing, with a huge loss to the owner

 The 16.56 Vivid Yellow Rough

-The second reason (regardless of the insurance process) is that stones that do show high internal stress are sometimes planned differently and do not go through a laser sawing process.
-In most cases a rough diamond is split into two parts, larger and smaller, in order to extract a second (smaller) stone from one of the apexes of the octahedron and increase the overall yield.
+Stones are examined for internal stress for two reasons.
+First, when a manufacturer wants to buy a processing insurance policy, the insurance company needs to determine the risk and the premium size.
+Second, stones with high internal stress are sometimes planned differently and may not go through a laser sawing process.
+Generally, rough diamonds are split into two parts to extract a second stone from one of the apexes of the octahedron and increase overall yield.

 The two parts after the laser sawing